 Do you offer a one day trip?

 No. Because the Grand Canyon is so massive and remote, there are very limited locations to access the river.
 The total stretch of river we run is 227 river miles, starting at Lee’s Ferry and ending at Diamond Creek.
 Between those two locations, the only way to access the river is to hike in or out of Grand Canyon along the Bright Angel Trail.
 Our adventures range from 6-16 day trips.
-If you are looking for a one day trip, contact Colorado River Discovery at 888-522-6644; they run a one day trip on the Colorado River starting in Page, Arizona and ending at Lee’s Ferry.
+If you are looking for a one day trip, contact Rivers and Oceans at (928) 526-4575 or Advantage Grand Canyon at (888)244-2224-two travel agents that will help you find one-day rafting options in the area.

 What are your trip lengths?

 We offer a full canyon option (14-16 days), an upper canyon option (6-7 days) and a lower canyon option (9-10 days) in both our Classic Adventure and All-Paddle Adventure.
 Our Motor Adventure is only available in a full canyon option, and is 8-10 days in length.

 All of our non-motorized options traverse the full 227 river miles (which is considered the full canyon option), and to shorten that adventure, guests can hike out of the Canyon on the Bright Angel Trail at river mile 89 or they can hike into the Canyon on the Bright Angel Trail at river mile 89.
 Upper canyon guests begin their adventure with those booked on the full canyon, and lower canyon guests join them halfway through and finish the trip with the full canyon guests.

 What are your trip types?